 Bungalows started out as being a convenient, aesthetic yet affordable housing option for many people.
 It may be slightly more expensive to afford a bungalow in recent times, but they’re still inexpensive compared to other lavish houses.

 In the following sections, we have listed a few advantages of living in a bungalow:

 1. You Have Your Privacy

-True bungalows tend to offer privacy to its occupants due to their low profile.
+True bungalows tend to offer privacy to their occupants due to their low profile.
 And to achieve that, all you need to do is incorporate some shrubs and well-placed plants to shield and avert any gazes from neighboring properties.

-Besides, the smaller footprint of a bungalow leaves some extra space on the sides, unlike a split level house.
+Besides, the smaller footprint of a bungalow leaves some extra space on the sides, unlike a split-level house.
 Townhouses often have you sharing a wall with someone, which you don’t have to worry about with a bungalow.

 2. Open Floor Plans

-Most living spaces divide their layout into rooms, especially if it is a Victorian style home.
+Most living spaces divide their layout into rooms, especially if it is a Victorian-style home.
 However, bungalows tend to have an open floor plan, giving it the illusion of it being larger and more spacious.

 3. Great Accessibility

-One of the most defining factors of a bungalow is that it is a single story living space.
+One of the most defining factors of a bungalow is that it is a single-story living space.
 With the lack of a second story and stairs, you can safely navigate through the house.
 This allows people with mobility issues or old age to no longer worry about having an accessible or livable house.